hectcastro/ansible-buildkite-agent/README.md

 ### Paths-related

 - `buildkite_agent_builds_dir` - Path to where agent will perform builds.
-  - Note: on Windows, this is `c:/b` because long filenames still cause a problem.
+  - Note: on Windows, this defaults to `c:/b` because long filenames still cause problems in the 21st Century.
 - `buildkite_agent_hooks_dir` - Path to where agent will look for hooks.
 - `buildkite_agent_plugins_dir` - Path to where agent will look for plugins.